Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

 \textbf{Algorithm Inputs}: We set the coefficients of the simulator to $\lambda=0.01,\mu_1=0.08,\mu_2=0.1,\sigma=0.2,\nu=0.05, X_0=2,T=0.5$, the known parameters as $\gamma=0.01,p=2,A=1,B=1,h=2,x=2,T=0.5$, the time step as $dt=0.01$, and the number of iterations as $N=10000$.
 The learning rates are set as follows:

 { }

-We then track the parameters $(\theta_1,\theta_2,\theta_3)$, $(\zeta_1,\zeta_2,\zeta_3,\zeta_4,\zeta_5)$, and the error of the value function throughout the iterative process.
-Table~\ref{tab:my-table2} reports the estimated parameter values and the corresponding value learned by Algorithm \ref{Alg:Tsallis-q-Learning}.
-After sufficient iterations, it can be seen from Figure~\ref{fig:RL2} that the iterations of parameters exhibit good convergence, and the value error converges to zero, illustrating the satisfactory performance of the proposed q-learning algorithm with the Tsallis entropy for solving this non-LQ example in the jump-diffusion model.
+We then track the parameters $(\theta_1,\theta_2,\theta_3)$, $(\zeta_1,\zeta_2,\zeta_3,\zeta_4,\zeta_5,\zeta_6)$, and the error of the value function throughout the iterative process.
+Table~\ref{tab:my-table2} reports the true parameter values and the learned parameter values by Algorithm \ref{Alg:Tsallis-q-Learning}.
+After sufficient iterations, it can be seen from Figure~\ref{fig:RL2} that the iterations of parameters exhibit good convergence, and the value error converges to zero, illustrating the satisfactory performance of the q-learning algorithm under the Tsallis entropy.

+In what follows, we are also interested in illustrating the effectiveness of our Actor-Critic q-learning algorithm \ref{Alg:Tsallis-q-Learning-normalizing-unavailable} when the normalizing function is not available.
+Although the true normalizing function can be derived explicitly in this example, we can still choose different parameters for the optimal q-function and the optimal policy and see whether the Actor-Critic iterations will converge.
+Meanwhile, we still take advantage of the explicit expression of the optimal q-function and the distribution of the optimal policy in this example.
+Precisely, we parameterize the optimal value function and the optimal q-function the same as \eqref{eq:parameter-J} and \eqref{eq:parameter-q} but choose different parameters $(\chi_1,\chi_2,\chi_3,\chi_4,\chi_5,\chi_6)$ to approximate the optimal policy as following: for $(t,x,u_1,u_2)\in[0,T]\times \R_+\times \R^2$,